teejusb/teejusb-pad/README.md

 |||
 |**Total**|**$230-262** (Not incl.
 Laser Cutting)|

-<sup>1</sup> For the Polycarbonate, I personally got the edges chamfered and the corners cut for about $56.
+> <sup>1</sup> For the Polycarbonate, I personally got the edges chamfered and the corners cut for about $56.
 This makes the panel identical to an ITG/DDR panel in shape.
 You can alternatively simply get 10 3⁄4" x 3 15⁄16" rectangles for about $6 per panel.

-<sup>2</sup> I personally had access to a 3D printer so I only spent about $20 in materials.
+> <sup>2</sup> I personally had access to a 3D printer so I only spent about $20 in materials.
 I don't know how much it costs to print these parts using a local service.

-<sup>3</sup> While I don't think laser cu
+> <sup>3</sup> While I don't think laser cutting the wood was needed and one could cut it on their own, I opted to pay for the service for the precision.